AmiliaSalva/Azure-Honey-Net-SOC/README.md

 ## Conclusion

-In this project, a mini honeynet was constructed in Microsoft Azure and log sources were integrated into a Log Analytics workspace.
-Microsoft Sentinel was employed to trigger alerts and create incidents based on the ingested logs.
-Additionally, metrics were measured in the insecure environment before security controls were applied, and then again after implementing security measures.
-The significant reduction in security events and incidents following the implementation of security controls highlights their effectiveness in safeguarding the environment.
+In conclusion, I set up a compact, but effective honeynet using Microsoft Azure's robust cloud infrastructure.
+Microsoft Sentinel was then utilized to trigger alerts and generate incidents based on the logs ingested from the implemented watch lists.
+Baseline metrics were recorded in the unprotected environment before the implementation of any security controls.
+Following this, a range of security measures were enforced to fortify the network against potential threats.
+Upon implementation of these controls, another set of measurements was taken.

+The comparison of pre- and post-implementation metrics demonstrated a significant reduction in security events and incidents, which highlights the effectiveness of the enforced security controls.
-It is worth noting that if the resources within the network were heavily utilized by regular users, it is likely that more security events and alerts may have been generated within the 24-hour period following the implementation of the security controls.
+It's important to mention that if the network's resources were extensively engaged by regular users, it's plausible that a higher number of security events and alerts could have been produced within the 24-hour timeframe post-security control implementation.